Lebanon Valley College

 About Lebanon Valley College

-Pioneering coeducation since 1866, LVC empowers students with truth and community.
+Pioneering coeducation since 1866, LVC empowers students with a rich history and strong community.

 Key Highlights

-- ✦Proudly coeducational since its charter in 1867, a pioneer among colleges east of the Allegheny Mountains.
+- ✦One of the longest continuously coeducational colleges east of the Allegheny Mountains.

-- ✦One of only four colleges to survive out of 34 founded by the Church of the United Brethren in Christ, demonstrating exceptional resilience.
+- ✦One of only four colleges to survive out of 34 founded by the United Brethren in Christ Church.

 Timeline